 Most sleep specialists and doctors use one of two major systems to diagnose a specific sleep disorder:

 - The Diagnostic and Statistical Manual of Mental Disorders (DSM)

 - The International Classification of Sleep Disorders (ICSD)

-In the ICSD-s, insomnia also underwent some major changes, for example removing the long-standing concept of primary and secondary insomnia.
+In the ICSD-3, the definitions of insomnia underwent some major changes.
+For example, the long-standing concept of primary and secondary insomnia was changed.